Something went wrong

 Adoption of solar home heating systems in Albany

-Out of all fuels, solar is the safest for the environment.
+Solar is the most environmentally friendly of all heating fuels.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Now, 16,434 homes in Albany are heated with active solar arrays.
-This is a 89% gain from 2019, when 8,697 homes had active solar heating.
+Currently, 16,434 homes in Albany are heated with active solar arrays.
+This is a 151% gain from 2016, when 6,535 homes incorporated active solar heating.

 Albany County Heating Oil Trends